 The average Indian has become completely transactional and self centered, without morals or scruples.
 Everything is seen in terms of personal benefit and convenience, for which we allow the corrupt state a long rope.
 Morals and ethics be damned so long as we can make a few more bucks, buy another car or house, evade some more taxes, cheat a few more idiots.
 This was particularly evident during the Covid lockdowns when the poor and the vulnerable were left to fend for themselves while we watched Netflix in our barricaded housing societies.
 And now of course we have the ultimate Viagra- minority bashing.
 We can overlook just about every wrong or mistake of the government- inflation, joblessness, cronyism, covid deaths, police brutality, purloining of our basic rights- provided we can teach Muslims and Christians and their supporters a lesson.

-The perfect proof and demonstration of this was Lakhimpur Kheri.
-The state allowed 5 people to be ruthlessly killed in broad daylight, did every thing to cover up the crime.
+The perfect proof and demonstration of this was Lakhimpur Kheri, where a Union Minister's son allegedly ran over four farmers and a journalist deliberately.
+The state allowed five people to be ruthlessly killed in broad daylight, did every thing to cover up the crime.
 It refused to dismiss a Minister who is the father of the main accused and himself mentioned in an FIR.
-The judiciary appointed an SIT in a half hearted manner and then released the prime accused on bail!
-And what did the good people of Lakhimpur do just months later in the polls?
-They elected the same party that did all this back to power, giving it all 8 seats from that area !
+The judiciary appointed an SIT in a half hearted manner and then released the prime accused on bail! ( The bail was later cancelled on appeal after a huge public outcry).
+And what did the good people of Lakhimpur do just months later in the polls in 2019 ?
+They elected the same party that did all this back to power, giving it all eight seats from that area !
 Lakhimpur exposes, in microcosm, all that is wrong with India today.